The Birth Of Community Addiction Services

 In 1984 EmberWood Center decided to reach farther and opened Mirage Retreat, a statewide residential adolescent treatment center.
 Mirage was designed to continue our focus on providing affordable services to those individuals who lacked the means to access services elsewhere.

 In 1987 we launched our signature youth-prevention project, the Confidence Club, which is a variation of the alternatives approach to prevention we started in 1979.
 The Confidence Club uses the Korean martial art of Tae Kwon Do to teach young people life skills by focusing on mental and physical disciplines.
-Today the dojo is connected to our administrative offices.

 In 1989 Indianapolis had the highest infant mortality rate of any first world country.
 In response to that alarming statistic, we collaborated with Westminster Presbyterian Church and People’s Health Center to raise awareness about alcohol, tobacco and other drugs affecting infant mortality.
 That program became know as HIFI (High Intensity Future Investments).